Uniforms of the Royal Marines: Number 3A General Duty Dress 'Half Lovats' (Shirt Sleeve Order) - 'Half Lovats'

 This is a semi-formal uniform worn for general day-to-day duties and consists of a stone-coloured short-sleeved shirt, lovat green coloured trousers, worn with the peaked cap (or beret) and a stable belt in the corps colours and black shoes.

 Number 3B General Duty Dress Summer - 'Training Rig'

-This used to consist of Multi-Terrain Pattern (MTP) combat shirt and trousers worn with brown boots, beret and rank slides, and is worn for day-to-day duties in summer months.
-On 27 June 2020, the Royal Marines announced they will adopt a new combat uniform from Crye Precision, which includes a change from the MTP camouflage to Crye's proprietary MultiCam pattern; the new uniform also includes insignia changes to reflect the Royal Marines' history (such as returning to red lettering on a navy blue background) and to indicate that they are part of the wider Royal Navy.
+This consists of a combat jacket, shirt and trousers worn with combat boots, beret and rank slides, and is worn for day-to-day duties in summer months.
+On 27 June 2020, the Royal Marines announced they would adopt a new combat uniform from Crye Precision, which included a change from the MTP camouflage to Crye's proprietary MultiCam pattern; the new uniform also included insignia changes to reflect the Royal Marines' history (such as returning to red lettering on a navy blue background) and to indicate that they are part of the wider Royal Navy.